Yandex Cloud

 Configure a bucket policyConfigure a bucket policy

-To restrict access to a bucket to VPC internal IP addresses, configure a bucket policy for the service connection.
+To allow access to a bucket only by VPC internal IP addresses, configure a bucket policy for the service connection.

 Management console